Configure Transparent Interception on Squid¶

 Ports 3126 and 3128 are prefixed with http_port directive and port 3127 is prefixed with https_port directive!

-To redirect the incoming HTTP and HTTPS traffic to local instance of Squid proxy we need to add the following rules to the firewall on the proxy box (not on your Ubuntu 16 firewall!!!).
+To redirect the incoming HTTP and HTTPS traffic to local instance of Squid proxy we need to add the following rules to the firewall on the proxy box (and NOT on your Debian 10/Ubuntu 16 router!!!).
 Please note, here HTTP traffic is redirected to

 http_port 3126 and HTTPS traffic is redirected to